Monrobot XI: Electronics

 Except for neon lamps in the control panel and 10 to 30 blue-green electroluminescent lamp vacuum tubes employed for output displays in later versions, the electronics used only discrete solid-state components, including 383 transistors (mostly 2N412) and 2,300 diodes (mostly 1N636).
 The arithmetic unit alone used 190 transistors and 1,675 diodes.
-This astoundingly small active component count (383) - little more than in the Manchester Baby (250), the world's first (1948) stored-program Turing-complete computer – contrasts starkly with the many billions of transistors present in modern microprocessors used in handheld cellphones.
+This astoundingly small active component count (383) – little more than in the Manchester Baby (250), the world's first stored-program Turing-complete computer produced in 1948 – contrasts starkly with the many billions of transistors present in modern microprocessors used in handheld cellphones.
 The low component count was a key benefit of its slow electromechanical memory, which exploited synchronization with a spinning drum's rotational angle, rather than adding electronic switches, to accomplish multiplexing of bits.
 For comparison, even Intel's first (1971) microprocessor, the four-bit Intel 4004, required about 2,300 transistors in its monolithic design.

 Construction used pluggable printed circuit boards, allowing partial replacement of a defective module as the principal means of repair.
 This continued an electronics construction tradition pioneered when the relatively unreliable vacuum tubes had been used as active components, prior to the advance to more modern transistors used in the Monorobot XI.
 Unlike vacuum tubes, which were always plugged into sockets, discrete transistors were often permanently soldered into place.

 System timing

 The arithmetic unit performed computations using the binary number system, with machine-language programming using hexadecimal digits (called "sexadecimal" in the programmer's manual), and employing the unusual character set of {0,1,2,3,4,5,6,7,8,9,S,T,U,V,W,X}.
 Addition of 32-bit fixed-point integers required 3 to 9 milliseconds (ms), and multiplication required 28 ms to 34 ms. The longer durations reflected the mean latency (6 ms) of accessing a persistent memory location, rather than a register, to retrieve the second of the two operands.

 Division (500 ms) and more-advanced floating-point functions were implemented in software.
 Advanced built-in mathematical functions included square root, logarithm, and antilogarithm (on both decimal and natural bases), plus trigonometric functions (in degrees or in radians).
 A total of 27 machine opcode instructions were defined.
-Addressing the 1,023 word memory was allocated 10 bits.
-An optional 2,048 word drum could be installed, and addressed via two extra address bits.
+Addressing the 1,023-word memory was allocated 10 bits.
+An optional 2,048-word drum could be installed, and addressed via two extra address bits.
 The system was in many ways presented as an advanced programmable calculator, in keeping with the heritage of its manufacturer.
 Simple subroutine calls and returns were supported, as was autoincrement of operands.

 The system clock and all timings were synchronized with the rotation of the storage drum, since all data flow passed onto or off of its central data store.
 Programs could be hand-optimized for maximum speed by carefully considering the timing of the drum rotation and the physical location of instructions and data.